arez/arez/README.md

 * Derivation (can read state to derive state) (a.k.a.
 Computation in mobx).
 Will be re-executed if it is called within a transaction and is not uptodate, otherwise queued like reaction for after root transaction completes.
 Derivations are read-only transactions and should not try to change state except for owned or newly created observables.
+Derivations are implemented as extensions of Reactions but it is unclear whether the concept is independent of reaction as some Derivations could listen to data change messages and updated based on that?.
 * Currently the derivation can only own a single observable and that observable hitting zero listeners results in deactivation.
 It is possible a derivation can generate multiple "owned" observables?
 * NOT YET: A list of notifications scheduled by dependencies if it opted in as a message receiving Observer.